HART for Government

 Communities across Canada are recognizing and implementing strategies to preserve affordable housing stock as a part of a comprehensive housing strategy.
 However, the federal government, which supported housing and land acquisitions in the 1970s and 1980s, has not yet provided adequate support to other levels of government for this essential mechanism.

 Our Property Acquisitions Tool consists of a strategy database and map with an outline of acquisitions practices in Canada, the United States, and globally to assist communities in understanding the strengths and weaknesses of different approaches.
-Furthermore, we have produced policy how-to guides for communities of all sizes to help you select a strategy that is best suited to your unique community’s needs and resources (these are coming soon!).
+Furthermore, we have produced policy how-to guides for communities of all sizes to help you select a strategy that is best suited to your unique community’s needs and resources.

 How does this all translate to policy?